supabase-community/supabase-mcp/SUPABASE.md

 **Key capabilities**: Execute SQL, manage migrations, deploy functions, generate TypeScript types, access logs, and search documentation.

+Tools executing using this server affect the hosted Supabase project(s), and changes can be synced to the filesystem using Supabase CLI.
+Assume the hosted database is the source of truth for migration history, and use CLI to sync changes to the local workspace.

 ## Best Practices

+**Project identification**

+The user will likely have linked their Supabase CLI to a development project.
+You can find the linked project ref in `supabase/.temp/project-ref`, use this as the `project_id` in MCP tool calls.

 **Schema management**

+To update tables:

+1. Call MCP `list_tables` to inspect the current schema
+2. Call `apply_migration` with desired changes
+3. Call MCP `get_advisors` to find and fix "security" and "performance" issues as needed with further migrations
+4. Sync new migration(s) to `supabase/migrations/` locally with `supabase migration fetch --yes`
+5. Generate updated types and review codebase to align usage

 - Use `apply_migration` for schema changes (CREATE/ALTER/DROP tables) - these are tracked
 - Use `execute_sql` for queries and data operations (SELECT/INSERT/UPDATE/DELETE) - these are not tracked
 - Always specify schemas explicitly: `public.users` instead of `users`

+**Type generation**

+While iterating on the schema, you should generate updated types with `supabase gen types --linked`.
+This outputs to stdio, so use `>` to redirect to a file.

 ## Troubleshooting